Home > Single Post

 • Use thicker tiles (40–50mm) in high-impact areas

-• Add edging or borders to reduce edge lifting
+• Install edging or borders to reduce edge lifting

-• Perform full inspections every spring and fall
+• Perform full inspections every spring and autumn

-• Take photos yearly to track wear and plan upgrades
+• Take annual photos to track wear and plan upgrades

 Summary

-Need help with replacement tiles or maintenance tools?
-Visit Lanhefloor or contact us for guidance.
+If you need help with replacement tiles or long-term maintenance planning, visit Lanhefloor or contact our team for project-specific guidance.

 Get in touch